AmagiNet/Amagi/README.md

 The Amagi Project, created with the aim of spreading the values of free hardware and software, as well as its use to create free networks.

+But a free network must have free data.

+Each device on the network should be able to release a minimum data useful to the community, in a safe, anonymous and free.

+Bring life to your device and join the world's largest network of free devices